esotericfoundation/haxball-server/README.md

 <p align="center">This project has been abandoned and most likely does not work.<p>

-<h4 align="center">This is a Discord bot commission for a customer.
+<p align="center">This is a Discord bot commission for a customer.
 If you are interested in a custom Discord bot commission, visit my site at https://ko-fi.com/rolyPolyVole.
-This commission was built upon the original version https://github.com/gabrielbrunop/haxball-server, which was outdated.</h4>
+This commission was built upon the original version https://github.com/gabrielbrunop/haxball-server, which was outdated.</p>

 <p align="center">
     <a href="https://github.com/EsotericOrganisation/haxball-server/stargazers"><img alt="GitHub stars" src="https://img.shields.io/github/stars/EsotericOrganisation/haxball-server"></a>